blokpardi/wtchart/README.md

 ## Welcome

 These Python scripts will let you create a chart from Whispertrade position data.
+See versions and change log at the bottom.
 It does several things:

 1. It downloads the latest csv file from Whispertrades (WT Positions.csv).
 2. It creates a profit and loss chart using that data, as well as inserts a list of current bots and notes.